When I learned about Kids Earn Cash, I was curious about the kids.

 Allowing anyone and their mama to sign up using false names.
 For me, that makes it appear that there are more members than said.

-That guy and that claims he made $1.8M in three months probably spent his time creating user names making it appear that he is making all this money.
+That guy and that claims he made 1.8 million in three months probably spent his time creating user names making it appear that he is making all this money.

 Think about those user names, how do so many people come up with the same user name!